 The project team should consult the existing electrical installation and condition report prior to undertaking any electrical works which have the potential to effect electrical safety.
 All design should take consideration of Appendix 2 ‘Items for consideration during alterations to an electrical system’.

-appropriate electrical documentation must be issued by a suitably skilled person and forwarded to the - Electrical ()Electrical - Electrical ()
+At the appropriate stage in a non-domestic project, appropriate electrical documentation must be issued by a suitably skilled person and forwarded to the Engineer - Electrical (Maintenance) within 28 days of the works being completed.

+On receipt of the above mentioned Electrical Safety Record, the Engineer - Electrical (Maintenance) will arrange for the installation to be inspected and where necessary, added to the service contract.

+Further details of the process required to be followed can be found in the ‘Capital Works’ section of this policy.

 For Minor Works: